-The 3m ground floor setback control contained in the current Codes SEPP is delivering undesirable planning outcomes, as those dwellings that have been approved under the Codes SEPP within the Camden LGA and adjoining LGAs have rear yards which provide limited opportunity for landscaping, mature vegetation, solar access, ventilation and private open space.
+The 3m ground floor rear setback control contained in the current Codes SEPP is delivering undesirable planning outcomes.
+Those dwellings that have been approved under the Codes SEPP within the Camden LGA and adjoining LGAs have rear yards which provide limited opportunity for landscaping, mature vegetation, solar access, ventilation and private open space.

 The increased ratio of hard surface area (dwellings, outbuildings, driveways) to soft surface area (lawns and landscaped areas) results in increased stormwater run-off and reduced opportunity for infiltration of rainwater into the soil.
 An increase in hard surface area may also have long-term sustainability impacts due to the increased heat retention of hard surfaces in summer.

-An example of the built form outcome achieved in some Growth Area precincts, including small rear yards with limited opportunities for landscaping and mature trees, is shown at Figure 1 below.
+An visual representation of the built form outcome achieved in some Growth Area precincts, including small rear yards with limited opportunities for landscaping and mature trees, is included in the draft submission which is included as Attachment 1 to this report.